mrjones2014/legendary.nvim/README.md

 ![demo](./demo.gif)

-Define your keymaps as simple Lua tables and let `legendary.nvim` handle the rest.
+Define your keymaps and commands as simple Lua tables and let `legendary.nvim` handle the rest.
-Find them (and commands) with `vim.ui.select()` when you forget.
+Find them with `vim.ui.select()` when you forget.

 It also includes built-in keymaps and commands (these can be removed via config).
 Please help me add missing ones with a Pull Request!